NREL/WaterTAP3/watertap3/docs/source/unit_models/cation_exchange.rst

 capital cost.

-The approach for the WT3 model is to regress the total capital cost output from the EPA model vs. flow for  each ofthe EPA model standard designs using influent TDS of 200, 600, and 1000 mg/L.
+The approach for the WT3 model is to regress the total capital cost output from the EPA model vs. flow for  each of vthe EPA model standard designs using influent TDS of 200, 600, and 1000 mg/L.
-The different capital costs for each of these model runs is determined from the user input ``tds_in``. i.e. the cost curve is different if the influent TDS is 100 mg/L vs. 900 mg/L. A similar approach is taken to determine electricity intensity.
+The different capital costs for each of these model runs is determined from the TDS into the unit, which is determined dynamically by WaterTAP3 (e.g. the cost curve is different if the influent TDS is 100 mg/L vs. 900 mg/L).
+A similar approach is taken to determine electricity intensity.

 Both sets of data are fit to a power curve:

     .. math::

         Y = a Q ^ b
-|

 Where `Q` is the flows for the standard design EPA models.
 Then `a` and `b` are used with the flow in for the particular case study.

 Unit Parameters
 --------------------

-Cation exchange has one parameter:

-* ``"tds_in"`` - the influent TDS to the unit [mg/L]:

-    * Required parameter
-    * There are different costing data for 0-600, 600-1000, and >1000 mg/L
-|
+None.

 Capital Costs
 ---------------